 3rd Foreign Legion Repair Platoon

-The 3rd Foreign Legion Repair Platoon (PRLE 3) is created in Gabes of Tunisia, most likely in the late 1940s.
-The platoon is administratively assigned to the 6e REI, based in Le Kef at the time, some 190 miles (300 km) north-west of Gabes.
-It provides support to the units having served in Tunisia.
-The PRLE 3 is also disbanded on December 31, 1954.
+The 3rd Foreign Legion Repair Platoon (PRLE 3) was created in Gabes, eastern Tunisia, in the late 1940s.
+The PRLE 3 was administratively assigned to the 6e REI.
+The latter unit was stationed about 190 miles (300 km) to the northwest in Le Kef.

 4th Foreign Legion Repair Platoon